Wot (instrument): Types of Wot

 This wot is used during the harvest season when the farmers have a popular activity called “Wot Throwing Competition”.
-The one who throws the wot farthest is the winner.
+The one who throws the wot furthest is the winner.
 The Tail Wot makes two types of noise which are bass and treble, but does not sort into notes nor adjusts the tone playing music.
 Thus, it is not considered to be a musical instrument.